kudobuilder/kudo.dev/content/blog/blog-2020-07-10-cassandra-ga.md

 # KUDO Cassandra 1.0.0 Released

-We have released [KUDO Cassandra](https://github.com/mesosphere/kudo-cassandra-operator) 1.0.0 for general availability.
+We have recently released [KUDO Cassandra](https://github.com/mesosphere/kudo-cassandra-operator) 1.0.0 for general availability.

 Some highlights from this release are: